Creative non-fiction essays in literature, politics, history, or philosophy allow space for affirming one's stance on

 Introduction: "I was only three-fifths of a person"

-Nowhere in the United States Constitution is it stated that blacks were only 3/5 of a person.
+Nowhere in the United States Constitution does any statement claim or imply that blacks are only 3/5 of a person.
 That persistent interpretation of the actual 3/5 compromise shows gross ignorance of the historical facts surrounding the creation of that document.

 Despite the many corrections of the false claim that blacks as slaves were considered to be only 3/5 human, the claim still pops up from time to time.
 Some say that the U.S. Constitution enshrined slavery with the 3/5 compromise of 1788, and others make the blatant falsehood that blacks in the U.S. were thought to be 3/5 human at one point in history.

 Even Condoleezza Rice, an educated, accomplished former Secretary of State, misspoke when she said, "In the original U.S. Constitution, I was only three-fifths of a person."
 Such a misstatement by such a sophisticated and knowledgeable person just shows how widespread and deep some errors have been carved into the culture.